 Elliott Wave Turning Points

-Some of the main complaints of Elliott Wave analysis are a) Wave counts tend to change as new market data comes in and thus make it difficult to make real time trading decisions unless you are an expert in Wave analysis and b) the learning curve to become an expert is very steep.
+Over the years, some of the major complaints against Elliott Wave analysis are the wave counts change as new data comes in, which can make it difficult to make real time trading decisions, and the steep learning curve.